tim-littlefair/maneline/README.md

 # Feral Horse Amp Utils

-A collection of code and data related to the protocols used to control Fender Musical Instrument Corporation's Mustang® modelling guitar amplifiers
+A collection of code and data related to the protocols used to control Fender Musical Instrument Corporation's Mustang® modelling guitar amplifiers.

 # Abbreviations and Definitions